 - Annual Review of Education Health Care Plans

-- Online access to their child’s area on our Behaviour/Rewards System called Class Charts
+- Online access to their child’s area on our Rewards System called Class Charts

-Targets are reviewed on a termly basis and this is communicated through the annual review, a Parent’s Evening in spring term and end of year reports.
+Targets are reviewed on a termly basis and this is communicated through the annual review, Parent/carer consultation evenings in the Autumn and Summer terms, interim reports in the Autumn and Spring terms and an end of year report.

-We formally measure and track pupil progress through our internal skills ladders within KS3 and accreditation assessment criteria’s within KS4.
+We formally measure and track pupil progress through our internal skills ladders within KS3 and accreditation assessment criteria within KS4.
 We have a robust assessment cycle which we follow throughout the academic year which involves a range of quality assurance methods.
-We are also part of a special schools moderation and assessment group to assist in making comparisons with other special schools.
+We are also part of a special school’s moderation and assessment group to assist in making comparisons with other special schools.

 How will you help me to support my child/young person’s learning?